kingzamzon/docs/docs/network/migration-guide.md

 If you are currently in early-stage research and development, you should be using the Manzano Testnet.
 Sending, receiving, and managing real world assets on Manzano is NOT recommended.

-In order to deploy to Habanero or Manzano, you’ll first need to make sure you're using the v3 SDK.
-If you haven’t yet upgraded to v3, you can do so following these [upgrade instructions](../sdk/migrations/3.0.0/overview.md).
+In order to deploy to Habanero or Manzano, you’ll first need to make sure you're using the v3 or v4 SDK.
+If you haven’t yet upgraded to v3 or v4, you can do so following these [upgrade instructions](../sdk/migrations/3.0.0/overview.md).
 Once you've upgraded, the next step will be to connect to the appropriate network branch in your SDK config, either [Habanero](../network/networks/mainnet.md) or [Manzano](../network/networks/testnet.md).

-Once your application is using v3, you can follow the following migration guide to learn how to perform re-encryption (if you're using [access control](../sdk/access-control/intro.md)) or re-mint PKPs (if you're building with [user wallets](../sdk/wallets/intro.md)) on Habanero or Manzano.
+Once your application is using v3 or v4, you can follow the following migration guide to learn how to perform re-encryption (if you're using [access control](../sdk/access-control/intro.md)) or re-mint PKPs (if you're building with [user wallets](../sdk/wallets/intro.md)) on Habanero or Manzano.

 ## Migrating From Jalapeno